 HOW TO APPLY:

-Proposals must be postmarked on or before October 10, 2012.
-Funding decisions will be announced by February 2013.
+Proposals will be accepted starting September 15, 2020 and must be submitted online by October 15, 2020.
+Funding decisions will be announced by February 2021.

-- Intercultural Participants: Describe, using qualitative and quantitative descriptions, the identity of the cultural groups participating in your project.
+- Community Overview: Describe, using qualitative and quantitative descriptions, the cultural identity of your community and the cultural groups who will be impacted by your project.

-- Community Members and Institutions: Describe the community members involved in this project.
-Please indicate specifically how community members and institutions link themselves with the participants in your project.
+- Community Engagement: Describe the community members and institutions actively involved in this project.
+Please indicate the intercultural community members and institutions that will participate in the project.
+Provide an estimated number of participants.

-- Process: Describe the process you will use to implement your project.
+- Intercultural Process: Describe the process you will use to implement your intercultural project.
+Describe how the project engages active participation across cultural lines throughout all stages of the project.
 Please be specific about how the different cultural groups in your project are involved in the planning and implementation.

-- Organizational Ability: Describe the organization’s ability to address the challenges of working across the cultural barriers identified by this proposal.
-Identify the project leaders qualifications of the project leaders in this area.
-Identify the specific experience of the organization in this area.
+- Organizational Ability: Describe the organization's planned strategies to address the challenges of working across the cultural barriers identified by this proposal, and engaging people in all stages of the project.
+Identify the project leader's qualifications and the specific experience the organization has in this area.

 - Replicability: Please describe any plans for replicating your project or sharing your outcomes.